Contrasting Spirit Airlines (SAVE) & Its Competitors

 |789

-As a group, “Air transportation, scheduled” companies have a potential upside of 38.73%.
-Given Spirit Airlines’ peers higher probable upside, analysts plainly believe Spirit Airlines has less favorable growth aspects than its peers.
+Spirit Airlines currently has a consensus target price of $25.00, indicating a potential upside of 41.24%.
+As a group, “Air transportation, scheduled” companies have a potential upside of 37.98%.
+Given Spirit Airlines’ stronger consensus rating and higher probable upside, analysts plainly believe Spirit Airlines is more favorable than its rivals.

-Spirit Airlines has a beta of 1.27, suggesting that its share price is 27% more volatile than the S&P 500.
-Comparatively, Spirit Airlines’ peers have a beta of 1.53, suggesting that their average share price is 53% more volatile than the S&P 500.
+Spirit Airlines has a beta of 1.27, meaning that its share price is 27% more volatile than the S&P 500.
+Comparatively, Spirit Airlines’ rivals have a beta of 1.53, meaning that their average share price is 53% more volatile than the S&P 500.

+54.4% of Spirit Airlines shares are held by institutional investors.
+Comparatively, 58.9% of shares of all “Air transportation, scheduled” companies are held by institutional investors.
+0.6% of Spirit Airlines shares are held by insiders.
+Comparatively, 3.8% of shares of all “Air transportation, scheduled” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares Spirit Airlines and its peers’ net margins, return on equity and return on assets.
+This table compares Spirit Airlines and its rivals top-line revenue, earnings per share and valuation.

 |Spirit Airlines